eldoriarpg/SchematicBrushReborn/readme.md

 **Bottom**: The origin will be on the lowest point of you schematic **Drop**: The origin will be at the lowest non air block in your schematic.
 This is the default value.
-**Top**: The origin will be on the highest point of you schematic **Drop**: The origin will be at the highest non air block in your schematic
+**Top**: The origin will be on the highest point of you schematic **Raise**: The origin will be at the highest non air block in your schematic

 `-placement:type`
 `-place:type`